jr-marquez/DataContracts/README.md

 ```bash
 java -jar build/libs/kafka-producer-data-contracts-1.0-SNAPSHOT.jar
 ```
-You will see some errores due to rule executions but the producer will still run forever (this is expected):
+You will see some errores due to rule executions (this is expected) but the producer will still run forever :
 ```bash
 at io.confluent.ProducerApp.ProduceEvents(ProducerApp.java:44)
         ...
 1 more